nanthaluxsan/My_week-6_Assignment/README.md

 ## Outputs

-ouputs which are in json format, are saved in the same files. (bank statement folder)
+outputs which are in json format, are saved in the same files. (bank statement folder)

 ## Conclusion